19hours/sg-statutes/Acts/Organised Crime Act 2015.md

 Section 489A

-Forging or counterfeiting currency notes or bank notes
+Forging or counterfeiting currency or bank notes

 124.

 Section 489B

-Using as genuine forged or counterfeit currency notes or bank notes
+Using as genuine forged or counterfeit currency or bank notes

 125.

 Section 489C

-Possession of forged or counterfeit currency notes or bank notes
+Possession of forged or counterfeit currency or bank notes

+125A.

+Section 489D

+Making or possessing instruments or materials for forging or counterfeiting currency or bank notes

+125B.

+Section 489E

+Abetting in Singapore counterfeiting of currency out of Singapore

+125C.

+Section 489F

+Fraudulently or dishonestly diminishing weight or altering composition of any coin

+125D.

+Section 489G

+Altering appearance of currency with intent that it shall pass as currency of different description

+125E.

+Section 489H

+Delivery to another of altered currency

+125F.

+Section 489I

+Possession of altered currency

 126.